ewilkie/nimpress/README.md

     -h --help         Show this screen.
     --version         Show version.
-    --cov=<path>      Path to a BED file supplying genome regions that have been reliably genotyped in the
+    --cov=<path>      Path to a BED file supplying genome regions that have been reliably genotyped in the genotypes file.
-                      genotypes.vcf file.
     --imp-locus=<m>   Imputation to apply for whole loci which are either not in the sequenced BED regions, or fail (QUAL flag or too many samples with missing